-Future business demand is expected to be satisfied from a combination of redevelopment and infill within the existing Richmond CBD, and land zoned for mixed business and light industrial land within the Richmond West Development Area.
+Future business demand is expected to be satisfied from a combination of infill within the existing Richmond CBD, and land zoned for mixed business and light industrial land within the Richmond West Development Area.

-Major Projects Planned for Richmond between 2012/2013 to 2021/2022
+Major Projects Planned for Richmond between 2012/2013 to 2021/2022 (provided for in the Draft Long Term Plan)

-• Completion of the plan changes for Richmond West and East, Richmond residential intensification, and for the further development of the Central Business District.
+• Completion of the plan changes for Richmond West and East, residential intensification, and for the further development of the Central Business District.